boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

       # this will be used to echo everything JSON
       def unknown event = nil
         unless event
-          # this is an AJAX request
+          # this is an AJAJ request
           event = {event: "err", status: 404, request: params.dup}
           event[:request][:event] = event[:request].delete :id
         end